flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/GCPInstanceSetup.md

 > ![](images/newss04c.png)

+* Click the "Create" button at the end of the page to continue.

-* In the search box at the top, enter “Firewall” and select the matching suggestion "Firewall Rules VPC network”. **Note:** Do not select the firewall rules option for App Engine**
+* Next, in the search box at the top, enter “Firewall” and select the matching suggestion "Firewall Rules VPC network”. **Note:** *Do not* select the firewall rules option for App Engine**

 > ![](images/image19.png)